Blog>Cost Guides>How much does stair lift installation cost?

 Stairlift installation quotes

 Now you’ve identified the type of stairlift you need and what modifications you’d like, the next step is to shortlist a tradesperson (we recommend at least three) and request some quotes.
-A stairlift installation is an important mobility feature that you want to get right the first time.
+A stairlift installation is an important mobility feature you want to get right first.

 What is a stairlift?

-Stairlifts are electrical-mechanical devices that lift people with limited or no mobility up and downstairs.
+Stairlifts are electrical-mechanical devices that lift people with limited or no mobility up and down the stairs.
 A person sits on a chair or platform that moves along a rail mounted to the treads of stairs.

 Is there funding for stairlifts?